How to increase your prices.

 Now, I said that link would appear in the chat and the Q&A. In fact, let’s put all questions in the Q&A. If you’ve got any questions, then please go to the Q&A. And Rory will be joining me later, Rory Spencer, I work with at well and I’ll be covering all of the questions.
 So, this is a live event.
 It’s interactive.
 And as we say every time we will stay right to the very end, in order to answer all of your questions.
 I said the theme that runs through all of our work is helping you build profitable and sustainable agencies.
 And that’s really important to me because profitability as often or profit has often been a dirty word.
 It’s been associated with big businesses making big profits so that fat cat executives can take home huge bonuses.
 And that’s not what profits about for us.
 And for all of us listening here today, profit is about being able to sleep well at night.
 Profit is about being able to invest in your team.
 It’s being able to take a long-term approach to the growth of your business.
 It’s about building a sustainable business, and profit has to be right at the center of that.

 Now, we’ve been doing research for nearly a decade that has shown us that there is a correlation between the price that we all charge and the profit that we make, this has never gone away.
 It’s always been the case, the more you charge, generally speaking, the more profit that you’re going to make.
-And that’s why today, its so important.
+And that’s why today, it’s so important.
 I’m going to show you exactly how you can increase your prices that will lead to greater profitability and therefore greater sustainability for your agency.
 I’ll be taking you through seven strategies to help you do this.
 Now.
 Some of these will be new.
 Some of these you will have heard before and some of which you will already be doing but I promise you, I promise you that every single one of these seven strategies, there is the next level for, and I want you to discover or challenge yourself is what the next level is for you.
 So, for each strategy that I’ll be presenting, I’ll be sharing examples and case studies.
 And I just want you to think, okay, am I doing this, am I not doing this, and if I am doing this, what’s the next level, and if I can help you get to that next level, then all of our businesses will be more profitable.

 So, the first strategy actually, before I take you through the first strategy, just to remind us of the ladderscape of how we will price at the moment, this is a slide taken from 2021, BenchPress report that looks at exactly how agencies price and you’ll see that the majority of agencies 87%, use fixed pricing, so agree a scope of work upfront, including a fixed fee.
 And all seven of the strategies that we’ll be talking about today apply to fixed pricing, but they also apply to varying degrees to the other ones.
 So, whether you use time and materials, or an agile approach, or even really encouraging you, as the 23% of agencies are doing using a value-based approach, or even performance or licensing models.
 These seven strategies apply to all of these but particularly apply to those who use fixed pricing.
 So, let’s get cracking.